kcomalley14/python-challenge/README.md

 By running the code, it will populate all of these values in the terminal, as well as print a text file in the resources folder for PyPoll.

-The extra exercises will be done at a later date for practice, after I understand Python more.
+The extra exercises will be done at a later date for practice.